Darius Rucker: Hootie & the Blowfish

 Shortly after gaining a measure of fame, Felber and Rucker (who consider themselves best friends) moved into an apartment in Columbia, South Carolina.
 With Rucker's recognition as the frontman of a successful band came increased opportunities.
 In October 1995, he was asked to sing the national anthem at the World Series.
-Frank Sinatra invited him to sing at his 80th birthday party; he sang "The Lady Is a Tramp."
-That same week, he made a voice cameo in an episode of the sitcom Friends.
+Sinatra invited him to sing at his 80th birthday party; Rucker sang "The Lady Is a Tramp."
+That same week, he made a voice cameo in an episode of the NBC sitcom Friends.
 He also joined Nanci Griffith on the song "Gulf Coast Highway" for her 1997 album Blue Roses from the Moons, and sang backing vocals on Radney Foster's 1999 album See What You Want to See.
 He encouraged Atlantic Records to agree to a deal with Edwin McCain and made a guest appearance on McCain's debut album, Honor Among Thieves.

-In regard to the future of Hootie & the Blowfish, Rucker was quoted by CBS news as stating in late 2011, "I don't think we'll ever break up totally.
-We're Hootie & the Blowfish. ...
+In regard to the future of Hootie & the Blowfish, Rucker was quoted by CBS News as stating in late 2011, "I don't think we'll ever break up totally.
+We're Hootie & the Blowfish...
 We'll make another record and do another tour someday.
 I don't know when, but it will happen.
 There's one more in us."
-After a ten-year hiatus, Rucker and the band announced that they would be touring with Barenaked Ladies in 2019 while also releasing a new album that same year.
+After a 10-year hiatus, Rucker and the band announced that they would be touring with Barenaked Ladies in 2019 while also releasing an album later in 2019.
 Their sixth studio album Imperfect Circle was released on November 1, 2019.